Como México no hay ninguno.

 Jezreel Vazquez was born in the State of Mexico and started his passion for Mexican folklore at the age of 8.
 His parents encouraged him to pursue his interest in learning the different styles from all regions of Mexico.
 They enrolled him in the National Fine Arts Institute in Mexico where he acquired further knowledge in Mexican Folk dances.

-When he moved to Canada in 2006, he was invited by Melissa Lowry to join Puro Mexico to share his knowledge within the new dance organization that had recently formed.
+When he moved to Canada in 2006, he was invited to join Puro Mexico to share his knowledge within the new dance organization that had recently formed.
 With commitment and hard work, they reached out to the Mexican community to recruit new dancers and promote the organization.
 Today, our company stands with pride thanks to the countless hours of passion and teaching.